4 Expert Tips For Improving Your Team Collaboration Skills

 Recognizing the efforts of everyone on the team is crucial for building team cohesion and preventing burnout and frustration.
 As humans, we love receiving recognition and validation for the hard work we put in and it inspires us to keep on chugging.
 With everyone heads-down working on their tasks, it can be easy to forget to take a moment to appreciate and recognize the work that team members are putting in.

 Giving credit to collaborators doesn’t have to be a formal process.
 It could be as simple as mentioning the great job Greg did on creating the project timeline when discussing who will take responsibility for upcoming action items, for example.

 Collaboration in the Digital Age

-But while technology that facilitates communication and collaboration is essential, it’s even more important that employees have the necessary team collaboration skills to effectively collaborate and produce results.
+And while using technology is definitely a team collaboration best practice, it’s even more important that employees develop the key skills for collaboration to produce results.
 Above all, employees must be honest, respectful, and know how to openly and effectively communicate and resolve conflicts.